-where $H_m$ encodes the fermionic mass asymmetry, $H_{\text{hop}}$ the correlated fermion–gauge tunneling, $H_\theta$ the \(CP\)-violating electric-field shift, and $H_G$ enforces gauge invariance.
-Despite its minimal size, this model captures essential features of the Schwinger mechanism and provides a compact benchmark for near-term quantum simulations of gauge-theory dynamics.
+Despite its minimal size, this model retains the essential structure of the Schwinger mechanism and provides a compact benchmark for near-term quantum simulations of gauge-theory dynamics.

-\inlinesection{Ground-state preparation via FALQON}
+\section{Ground-state preparation via FALQON}

-To obtain the ground state of the lattice Schwinger Hamiltonian, we employ the Feedback-based Algorithm for Quantum Optimization (FALQON)~\cite{PhysRevLett.129.250502}.
-FALQON formulates the search for the ground state as a closed-loop quantum control problem.
-The system evolves under a time-dependent Hamiltonian composed of a cost term $H_C$ (the problem Hamiltonian) and a driver term $H_D$ that induces state transitions:
+To prepare the ground state of the lattice Schwinger Hamiltonian, we employ the feedback-based algorithm for quantum optimization (FALQON)~\cite{PhysRevLett.129.250502}.
+FALQON formulates ground-state preparation as a closed-loop quantum control problem, where the system evolves under a time-dependent Hamiltonian